ChujunGeng/checkStat/readme.txt

 Compatibility:

-Works well on Ubuntu 14.04
+Works well on macOS 10.13, Ubuntu 14.04 and Solaris
-For Solaris 10, make sure to change 'awk' to 'nawk' at line 60 and line 92 of checkStat.sh